hkakehashi/tfdemo-modules/README.md

 ### Supporting multiple environments with module versioning

-The following two repositories both use this module but in different versions.
-These demo repositories are configured to run Terraform with a Github Actions workflow on events such as Push/PR.
+The two live services hosted in [the demo repository](https://github.com/hkakehashi/tfdemo-live) both use this module, but in different versions.
+The demo repository is configured to run Terraform with Github Actions on events such as Push/PR.

-- [prod](https://github.com/hkakehashi/tfdemo-live/prod) ----- Fastly service with minimal configuration.
-- [stage](https://github.com/hkakehashi/tfdemo-live/stage) ---- Fastly service with additional features enabled.

 **Image of the file structure**